 For example, you could consider an interview stage where you act out a scenario as a prospective student.
 Or, you might ask them to submit a written answer to a common question.

-2. Ensure diversity in your ambassadors
+2. Ensure ambassador diversity

 When choosing your ambassadors, we recommend selecting a broad range of passionate and proactive students from across the university.